StrangeBeeCorp/docs/docs/flow/operations/security-maintenance.md

 ## Version pinning policy

-Every image in `docker-compose.yml` is pinned by both tag and immutable digest, in the form `image: name:tag@sha256:…`.
+Every image in `docker-compose.yml` is pinned by both tag and immutable digest, in the form `image: name:tag@sha256:…`, except TheHive Flow image, which `FLOW_VERSION` pins by tag only.
 The `latest` tag is never used.

-* `ORCHESTRATOR_VERSION` in `.env` is the only operator-tunable pin.
+* `FLOW_VERSION` in `.env` is the only operator-tunable pin.
 It must always be a released tag, never `latest` or a branch name.
 * The other image versions are maintained in the deployment bundle by StrangeBee.
 Operators update them by deploying a refreshed bundle, not by editing image references directly.

 Verify that no image is missing its digest: